 Strengthening Northern Australia’s horticultural sector through assessing protected cropping value chain linkages and pathways for adoption

-- Queensland Department of Agriculture and Fisheries (DAF)
+- Department of Agriculture and Fisheries (DAF), Queensland

-- Western Australian Department of Primary Industries and Regional Development (WA DPIRD)
+- Department of Primary Industries and Regional Development (DPIRD), Western Australia

 - Northern Territory Farmers’ Association (NT Farmers)

 - BTM Hort Pty Ltd

 - Port of Townsville Ltd